FreddyB1/easy-mysql/README.md

 ```
 #Requirements:

-In order to use this include, you require the [MySQL Plugin](https://github.com/pBlueG/SA-MP-MySQL/releases) by BlueG.
+In order to use this include, you require the latest version of the [MySQL Plugin](https://github.com/pBlueG/SA-MP-MySQL/releases) by BlueG.

 #Functions and their usage: